SpikeInterface/spikeinterface/README.md

 ## Documentation

-Detailed documentation of the latest PyPI release of SpikeInterface can be found [here](https://spikeinterface.readthedocs.io/en/0.101.0).
+Detailed documentation of the latest PyPI release of SpikeInterface can be found [here](https://spikeinterface.readthedocs.io/en/stable).

 Detailed documentation of the development version of SpikeInterface can be found [here](https://spikeinterface.readthedocs.io/en/latest).

 Several tutorials to get started can be found in [spiketutorials](https://github.com/SpikeInterface/spiketutorials).

+Checkout our YouTube channel for video tutorials: [SpikeInterface YouTube Channel](https://www.youtube.com/@Spikeinterface).

 There are also some useful notebooks [on our blog](https://spikeinterface.github.io) that cover advanced benchmarking and sorting components.